JonasssC/AoC-2023/haskell/README.md

 ### How to run a file

-A file belonging can be ran with the following command:
+A file can be ran with the following command:

 ```
 cabal run Y<year>D<day>